 What Does It Mean to Be Powerless?

-According to the Merriam-Webster Dictionary, the definition of powerless says: “devoid of strength or resources.”
-As well as “lacking the authority or capacity to act.”
-Similarly, if you look for the definition of powerlessness, the Oxford English Dictionary says: “lack of ability, influence, or power.”
+According to the Merriam-Webster Dictionary, the definition of powerless is: “devoid of strength or resources and lacking the authority or capacity to act.”
+Similarly, if you look for the definition of powerlessness in the Oxford English Dictionary, it says: “lack of ability, influence, or power.”

 They don’t talk about how that connects to drug addiction, but one can instantly see the relationship without a proper definition.

 What’s the Difference Between Powerlessness and Unmanageability?

 These two words have an essential significance in the world of Alcoholics Anonymous.
 In their writings, they say: “We admitted we were powerless over alcohol — that our lives had become unmanageable.”
 That’s the premise for the first step of the program.
 But, while they sound similar on the surface, these concepts are very different.

-Admitting we’re powerless means we can’t control our substance abuse.
+Admitting powerlessness means we can’t control our substance abuse.
 We might be able to stave off our abuse from time to time, but we start drinking or using drugs again sooner than later.
-Like the definition says, we lack the authority or capacity to stop.
+As the definition says, we lack the authority or capacity to stop.

 On the other hand, unmanageability tends to arise from our powerless behavior.
 Let’s break down the word.
-The Merrian-Webster Dictionary defines the word managed as: “to achieve one’s purpose,” “to work upon or try to alter for a purpose.”
+The Merrian-Webster Dictionary defines the word managed as: “to achieve one’s purpose and to work upon or try to alter for a purpose.”

 Most 12-step programs start with admitting powerlessness.
 The entire idea of recovery and sobriety begins here.
 For example, alcoholics Anonymous programs say that those who still believe they have control over their drinking will drink again.
 Only when you surrender control will you be on your way to mastering step one of the 12 steps.

 However, don’t let this define you.
-When you start your path in recovery, you’re likely going to find that your life is a bit unmanageable.
-Please don’t feel the need to surrender when you start, this is an ongoing process, and it might take you time to process everything that’s happening.
+When you start your path in recovery, you’re likely to find that your life is a bit unmanageable.
+Please don’t feel the need to surrender when you begin; this is an ongoing process, and it might take time to cope with everything that’s happening.